cadam00/prior3D/cran-comments.md

 Thank you for reviewing this submission.
 It contains an update to the prior3D R package.
 Specifically, the update contains assorted minor improvements, bug fixes, and updates to the package documentation.
-It also addresses the NOTEs currently produced during CRAN package checks related to missing documentation links.
+It also addresses the NOTEs currently produced during CRAN package checks related to dependence of R >= 4.1.0.

 Best,